 How I wish I didn’t wait as long as I did to take this trip!
 I say “just do it” to those of you contemplating a trip to this fascinating city.
 St. Petersburg is as beautiful as people say, and then some.
-The city is vibrant, and absolutely breathtaking!
-St. Petersburg is brimming with history along with gorgeous architecture, museums, parks and canals.
-All are simply magnificent, and impossible to see and enjoy in one day.
-The various winding waterways will remind you of Venice, Italy and adds nicely to the charm of this magnificent Russian city.
+The city is vibrant and absolutely breathtaking!
+St. Petersburg is brimming with history along with gorgeous architecture, museums, parks, and canals.
+Everything mentioned here is simply magnificent sites to see, and impossible to see and enjoy in one day.
+The various winding waterways will remind you of the canals of Venice, Italy, and they definitely add to the charm of this magnificent Russian city.
+It’s no wonder St. Petersberg has been dubbed the Venice of the north.

 I spent most of my time in St. Petersburg at the world-renowned Hermitage Museum.
 This museum is absolutely phenomenal!
 The only way to see all of it is to spend a few days and take it all in at a slower pace.

-And if you’re really a fan of art history I would even consider bringing a pen and good sized notepad to jot down any inspirations that might strike you.
+If you’re really a fan of art history I would even consider bringing a pen and good-sized notepad to jot down any inspirations that might strike you.
 My time was limited, but I did get to see a good portion of the museum and take some remarkable photos.

 I arrived early in the morning and had booked my entrance ticket online so there was no standing in line once I arrived.
 Simply enter through the area marked e-tickets and off you go!

-If you ever get the chance to go, or have gone to St. Petersburg, Russia you’ll most likely be anxious to return one day to this stunning masterpiece of a city, too.
+If you have ever gone to St. Petersburg, Russia your most likely anxious to return to this stunning masterpiece of a city again one day.
+I know I am!